Ambitionix/.github/profile/README.md

-# 🌟 Welcome to Secret Society
+# 🌟 Welcome to Ambitionix

 <p align="center">
   <img src="https://your-logo-url.com/logo.png" alt="Organization Logo" width="200"/>
 </p>

 ## 🚀 About Us
-Welcome to **Secret Society**, where innovation meets technology.
+Welcome to **Ambitionix**, where innovation meets technology.
 We are a community of developers, designers, and enthusiasts dedicated to creating impactful open-source projects and cutting-edge solutions.

 Our focus areas:
 - **Web Development**: Full-stack frameworks, libraries, and tools.